<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 By Alan Ruby, Senior Architectural Consultant

 Although my attorney’s new office is not quite as mobile as Matthew McConaughey’s Towncar office in the movie The Lincoln Lawyer, it is still a significant departure from a traditional law office.
-As described in my previous post, the office contains a large open area filled with contemporary design workstations for paralegals, touchdown desks and seating areas for the attorneys, and glass-walled conference rooms.
-Such spaces, which have become a standard for tech-oriented offices, can also function very well for law offices.

 Mobile Law Office - Fentress Inc.

-This should not be surprising.
-As my attorney commented when we met, the practice of law is clearly affected by the increased mobility allowed by the technological advances of the digital age.
-Many of the meetings and visits to the courthouses that he previously needed to attend in person could now be accomplished remotely thanks to Wi-Fi and smart phones.
 Additionally, as explained in my article about the growing number of empty courthouse file rooms, Space: The File Frontier, the introduction of electronic case filing has completely reoriented both court personnel and private trial lawyers from paper to the use of electronic media.
-This trend has had the similar effect of reducing or eliminating the need for file rooms to store paper case files and briefs in private sector law offices.
+This trend has similarly reduced or eliminated the need for file rooms to store paper case files and briefs in private sector law offices.

 Flexible Offices Benefit Law Practices

-2. The next largest area is occupied by six touchdown stations and casual seating areas, shared by the 10 attorneys who use this office.
-Since the attorneys are frequently out of the office attending trials or depositions, the six to 10 sharing ratio has proven entirely workable.
-Occasionally, the paralegals meet with one of the attorneys to discuss the progress in a case.
-In these situations, the discussions usually take place in the attorneys’ casual seating areas.
+2. The next largest area is occupied by six touchdown stations and casual seating areas, shared by the ten attorneys who use this office.
+Since the attorneys are frequently out of the office attending trials or depositions, the six to ten-sharing ratio has proven entirely workable.

 New Call-to-action << Get our Courtroom & Chambers design ebook NOW!